thepirat000/Audit.NET/README.md

 Audit.Core.Configuration.DataProvider = dataProvider;
 ```

-Or using the fluent API:
+Or by using the fluent API:

 ```c#
 Audit.Core.Configuration.Setup()